edilbertoamorim/ICARE_sourcelocalization/README.md

 ### Step 0: Setup
 1. Install MATLAB (R2021b or later recommended).
-2. Add EEGLAB and FieldTrip toolboxes to your MATLAB path:
+2. Add EEGLAB and FieldTrip toolboxes to your working folder and MATLAB path (in code):

    addpath('eeglab2025.0.0')
    addpath('fieldtrip-20250106')